Humanists UK: Humanists UK (2017–present)

-In May 2017, the organisation changed its operating name from the British Humanist Association to Humanists UK.
+In May 2017, the BHA changed its operating name to Humanists UK.
 Its chief executive, Andrew Copson, said that the change followed "a long, evidence-driven process with focus groups of non-religious people across the UK and research involving over 4,000 of our supporters...
 Humanists UK represents not just a new logo, but a totally new, friendly look that captures the essence of humanism: open, inclusive, energetic, and modern, with people and their stories placed first and foremost...".